CNC-Online-TechSupportGuides/Guides/submitting-your-guide.en.md

 1) Join our [community Discord](contact-us.en.md).
 2) Create a ZIP archive of your guide and all of its assets (images, diagrams, ...).
-3) Message one of the tech support staff, including a short summary describing the purpose of your guide, and attach the aforementioned archive.
+3) Message one of the senior tech support staff, include a short summary describing the purpose of your guide, and attach the aforementioned archive.

 ### Review process